-The Valdez Museum & Historical Archive is joining the National Endowment for the Arts, Blue Star Families, and 1,600 art exhibits, science centers, and museums across America to offer free admission to all active-duty military personnel and their families during the summer months.
+The Valdez Museum & Historical Archive joins the National Endowment for the Arts, Blue Star Families, and 2,000 art exhibits, science centers, and museums across America to offer free admission to all active-duty military personnel and their families during the summer months.
 Active duty military include Army, Navy, Air Force, Marines, Coast Guard and active duty National Guard plus active duty Reserve members.
 Now in its 10th year, the program has a new start date of Saturday, May 18, 2019, Armed Forces Day.
 It ends on Monday, September 2, 2019, Labor Day.

-Blue Star Museums was started as a pilot partnership to offer free admission to families with a parent or spouse serving during this time of combat in Afghanistan and Iraq, especially focusing on the approximately 1 million children who have had at least one parent deployed.
-This program offers these families a chance to visit museums this summer when many will have limited resources and limited time to be together.
+Blue Star Museums began as a pilot partnership to offer free admission to families with a parent or spouse serving during this time of combat in Afghanistan and Iraq, especially focusing on the approximately 1 million children who have had at least one parent deployed.
+The program offers these families a chance to visit museums this summer when many will have limited resources and limited time to be together.

 Have some questions about the Blue Star Museum Program

 What if my spouse is deployed?
 Can my family and I still participate?

 Yes, spouses of deployed military are eligible for Blue Star Museums.
 Just bring your DD Form 1173 ID Card, or DD Form 1173-1 ID Card, for active duty military family members.